conwnet/github1s/README.md

 cd github1s
 yarn
 yarn watch
-yarn serve # in another shell
+# The cli will automatically open http://localhost:5000 once the build is completed.
-# Then visit http://localhost:5000 or http://localhost:5000/conwnet/github1s once the build is completed.
+# You can visit http://localhost:5000/conwnet/github1s if it doesn't.
 ```

 #### Local development with full VS Code build